jdlich/cas-docs/content/chapters/10-design-and-branding.md

 ### Initial CAS Setup

 *Feel free to follow along.
-We'll just be working in a single directory that you'll be able to easily delete later.*
+We'll be working in a single directory that you'll be able to easily delete afterwards.*

 First, create a folder to house our new project: